stacey0331/smart_sales_helper_bot/README.md

       - Read and send messages in private and group chats

 6. Open **Lark** or **Feishu** and search for the **Bot name** to begin experiencing the bot's auto replies.

+## Future Improvements
+- Add a bot menu for enrolling and unenrolling for better front-end experience.
+- Currently the bot only monitors users that starts the meeting.
+Although the sales person are usually the ones starts the call, ideally the bot should be able to handle other cases too.
+- The dataset we use to train our model are from the news, blogs, etc. The accuracy of the model might increase if it's trained on conversational/speech datasets.

 ## Release
 On the **Version Management & Release** page, click **Create a version** > **Submit for release**.